blogtitle/blogsources/content/post/web-security-2-xss.md

 `https://vulnerable.com/#<img%20src=x%20onerror="evilCode()"/>`

-and if the user clicks on it the attacker executes `evilCode` in their session.
+and if the user clicks on it the attacker executes `evilCode` in their browser, in the context of the vulnerable application.

 As you can see no server-side code was involved.
 This is true to the point where the "frame" part of a URI (the string after and including the first `#` character) **is not even sent to the server**.